fo0d/kay-decnum/README.md

 Kay language - arbitrary precision decimal number library and examples.

-The decNumber functionality is linked by my Kay compiler as part of its standard library.
+The decNumber functionality is linked by my Kay (aka y3c) compiler as part of its standard library.
 The library is written in C and is available here: http://speleotrove.com The documentation is available here: http://speleotrove.com/decimal/decnumber.pdf